will-wow/contacts/docs/blog.md

 }
 ```

-This will now be the source of truth for contacts going forward, and any interested component can simply import the store to get and update current list of contacts.
+This will now be the source of truth for contacts going forward, and any interested component can simply import the store to get and update the current list of contacts.

 Next, we'll have to refactor `ContactList` a bit to initialize the store from props, and then render the contacts from the store.
 That means that when `NewContactButton` adds a contact to the store, the List will automatically get a reactive update, and know to render the new item.